TOP

 One thing you cannot help but find when contemplating old vines is the classic wine concept known as terroir, or "sense of place."
 Why?
 Because older vines are always more likely to express their origins in the glass than younger vines.
 Deeper roots and more permanent adaptation to specific sites make it so.

-2023 harvest of Pinot gris, a "black" tinted grape that nonetheless produces white wines (the pigmentation drops out once grapes are pressed and juice is separated from skins before fermentation in tanks, typical of white wine production).
+2023 harvest of Pinot Gris, a "black" tinted grape that nonetheless produces white wines (the pigmentation drops out once grapes are pressed and juice is separated from skins before fermentation in tanks, typical of white wine production).

 Therefore, when the colors in our photos are altered, they seem to reveal more of the age lines etched into grapevine trunks, slanted plays of light (to paraphrase Emily Dickenson) on leaves and clusters become more slanted, curves of hills and spurs become curvier, the fluff of Lodi's famed sandy soils become fluffier, and the expansive lay of land becomes all the more layered and expansive.
 Old vines become more Lodi.
 Like adding more soul and feel to the intricate dance between Nature and humanity.